Seeed-Studio/wiki-documents/docs/ReSpeaker_6-Mic_Circular_Array_kit_for_Raspberry_Pi.md

 A1: There are 2 AC108 in this array, and each AC108 chip has 4 channel output.
 So it comes a total of 8 channels here, 6 of which are for the microphone, and the the rest 2 are the playback channels.

+**Q2: If Raspberry can detect ReSpeaker 2-mics hat, but can't detect ReSpeaker 6-mics Circular array?**

+A2: Please click raspberry -> Preferences -> Raspberry Pi Configuration, then select the Interfaces tab, make sure the 1-Wire is Disabled.

 ## Resources